 You can also call the parking hotline of DEN at (303) 342-7275.

-After arriving at the DEN airport, there are several ground transport options available to reach your destination.
+After arriving at the DIA airport, there are several ground transport options available to reach your destination.

 A Line Train

 The A Line commuter train at DEN airport is operated by Regional Transportation District (RTD).
 You can reach Denver downtown using this train from the airport in about 37 minutes.
 During peak times, the train runs after every 15 minutes and every 30 minutes from 3 a.m. - 5 a.m. and 6:30 p.m. to 1 a.m.
 The train fare is $10.50.

 You can use the RTD bus service for $10.50 (full-day pass) to reach your destination in Denver from the DEN airport.
 The bus routes include AA, AB, AT, 145X and 169L.
 You can find the bus station at DEN Transit Center, Level 1, adjacent to the Westin Denver International Airport.
 You can reach the station through the south end of Jeppesen Terminal by exiting through the glass doors and taking the escalator or elevator down to ground level.
 If you plan to go outside of Denver, you can use the Bustang bus service available at the airport.